 Third, we hope the new center will be a warm and welcoming social space, where those engaged in this critical work of meditative inquiry may meet, converse, play, and deepen their relationships.

 At the heart of our practice is zazen, and so naturally the heart of our new building will be the zendo, or meditation hall.
 The zendo will be spacious at 1500 square feet, with seating for 36-50 participants in a regular configuration.
 It will be a beautiful, serene hall with glowing wood floors, attractive ceiling and gentle lighting, capable also of accommodating secondary activities such as classes, weddings and the like.

-Other core spaces found on the first floor include a multipurpose dining room or large classroom, a Kannon room for intimate devotional practice, multiple dokusan rooms (for one-on-one instruction with the teachers), a foyer, living room with space for socializing, a commercial kitchen, and public bathrooms.
+Other core spaces found on the first floor include a multipurpose dining room or large classroom, a Kannon room for intimate devotional practice, multiple dokusan rooms (for one-on-one instruction with the teachers), a foyer, living room with space for socializing, kitchen and public bathrooms.

-Second-floor spaces include a library, dorms for retreat participants, additional showers and bathrooms, a caretaker bedroom and rooms for storage and mechanical necessities.
+Second-floor spaces include a library, mixed-use changing rooms/space for retreat participants, additional showers and bathrooms, a caretaker bedroom, and rooms for storage and mechanical necessities.

 Where We Are Now